HIKING, FISHING, SKIING, AND MOUNTAIN BIKINGGuide tours or on your own

 The best places to watch birds in Muonio are Kutuniva on the way to Pallastunturi Fells; the Muonionjärvi Lake birdwatching towers in Muonio village centre and at the north end of the lake in Rukomasaari; as well as the birdwatching tower in Kätkäsuvanto.

 Husky and reindeer safaris

 Fell Lapland has the biggest concentration of ski resorts in Finland.
 There are two resorts in Muonio, Olos and Pallas.
 They both offer ski rental services.
 In Pallas, the soil of the slopes is not mechanically treated which makes skiing as natural as possible with all the mounds and shapes intact.
 This is the place to ski whether you’re into snowboarding or off-piste!
 These amazing fells are also favourites for paragliders.

 Muonio has over 200 km of lit and unlit cross-country skiing trails of various levels of difficulty.
 To make the most out of your cross-country skiing experience, it’s worth planning in advance.

 Make sure you check the length of your route and height of hills.
 You should also take a look at the weather forecast so you can be prepared for possible weather changes or strong winds in the open aapa moors.
 When you’re getting ready for you trek, check where the cross-country skiing track cafes are.
 Take sunglasses, especially for the bright spring sunshine.
 Cross-country skiing track maps are available at hotels, tourist information points, shops, service stations and ski resorts.
 See ski track emap.

 How about a village to village bike tour with magnificent views?
 Muonio has several mountain biking trails.
 The most convenient routes are the Ratsutie Bicycle Trail which runs from the centre of Muonio to Särkijärvi along the old road, and a 12 km round trip to the foothills of Olostunturi.
-You’ll find more variable terrains on the hiking trail which runs from Kätkäsuvanto to Mielmukkavaara, and the old road that crosses Sammaltunturi, in the Pallas-Yllästunturi National Park.
+You’ll find more variable terrains on the old road that crosses Sammaltunturi, in the Pallas-Yllästunturi National Park.